Dheena: Production

-The film's director AR Murugadoss had previously worked as an assistant to S. J. Suryah.
-Murugadoss cast Ajith Kumar and signed up Ajith to play the lead roles with Malayalam actor Suresh Gopi roped in to play a parallel supporting role.
+The film is the directorial debut of A. R. Murugadoss, who previously worked as an assistant to S. J. Suryah.
 The team considered signing Vasundhara Das as the lead actress, before opting for Laila.
 Nagma was selected to appear in an item number.
 In 2020, Laila revealed how she felt was not feeling well during the shooting of "Kadhal Website", but the upbeat tune of the song encouraged her to dance and the song became a hit upon release.